Health Services – WIC (Women, Infants, and Children)

 • You will be asked about your health and the foods you eat

-• If eligible, you will receive checks to buy foods
+• If eligible, you will receive an e-WIC card to buy approved foods

 Monday–Friday 8:30 a.m.–5:00 p.m.